alorence/django-modern-rpc/docs/source/advanced/tips_and_tricks.rst

 Enable logging
 --------------

-Django-modern-rpc use Python longging system to report some information, warning and errors.
+Django-modern-rpc use Python logging system to report some information, warning and errors.
 If you need to troubleshoot issues, you can enable logging capabilities.

 You only have to configure ``settings.LOGGING`` to handle log messages from ``modernrpc.core`` and ``modernrpc.views``.